PrestaShop/prestashop.github.io/news/_posts/2020-07-16-journey-to-improve-the-time-to-interactive-metric.md

 ![Test with Lazy Loading on emulated device "iPad Pro" mode with Fast 3G throlling](/assets/images/2020/07/lazy-loading-test-after-mobile-3G-throlling.png)

-You can see between 21% and 28% win with lazyloading  between our two tests.
+A gain of 21% to 28% can be observed with lazyloading.

-Imagine the win for users who browse your websites every in the world, with different connections types.
+You are left to imagine the possible gains for users who browse your websites all around the world, with different connections profiles.

 ## Conclusion

-As a developer or theme provider, you should implement this feature considering the time it take to implement it and the win.
+As a developer or theme provider, implementing this feature is a very good investment.
+The implementation is easy and the gain is huge is all we have to say.